Aphrodine-wq/fairtradeworker-texa/docs/UI_REDESIGN_COMPLETE.md

-# UI/UX Redesign Implementation - White & Blue Theme
+# UI/UX Redesign Implementation - Pure White/Black Theme

 ## Overview
+**⚠️ NOTE: This document describes a previous redesign.
+The current theme is Pure White/Black with zero transparency.
+See [THEME_IMPLEMENTATION.md](./THEME_IMPLEMENTATION.md) for current implementation.**

-Complete UI/UX redesign replacing the orange theme with a modern white and blue aesthetic.
-This update modernizes the visual identity while maintaining all existing functionality and improving accessibility.
+Complete UI/UX redesign implementing a pure white/black theme with zero transparency, no gradients, and solid colors throughout.
+This update creates a clean, minimal aesthetic while maintaining all existing functionality and ensuring maximum accessibility.

 ## ✅ Completed Features